wp-plugins/webrotate-360-product-viewer/readme.txt

 <h4>Features</h4>
-This product was built by us from grounds up in-house in Pasadena, California, USA.
+This product was built by us from grounds up in-house in Pasadena, California.
 Unlike other software on the Web, our technology utilizes our own extensive experience producing professional 360 product photography and 3D models.

 * Designed by professional 360 photography studio.
 * Lightweight and fast with quick integration.